philipmendels/use-flexible-undo/stories/reducer/use-reducer.md

 ### Reducer & makeUndoableUpdater - Readme & Code

-You can separate your redo/undo handlers from your state update logic by using a reducer.
-However, as you can see, this involves writing a fair amount of boiler plate code.
-Check the next example for a utility that makes life easier.
+You can extract your state update logic from your components by using a reducer.
+If you use a reducer / Redux, you may want to consider using one of the many undo libraries that integrate with that instead of using a state management independent solution like we have here.
+Nevertheless, let's explore how we can integrate this library with a reducer.
+In this example you can see that manually writing out a reducer and dispatch calls in full involves writing a lot of repetitive code.
+In the next examples we look at some utilities for removing the repetition.

-Full code:
+The utility **makeUndoableUpdater** is similar to **makeUndoableSetter** which was explained in the previous chapter.
+The difference is that it does not take the initial state setter function, and consequently it does not set the state, but returns do/redo & undo state updater functions that you can use in a reducer.
+Again this may not be a one-size-fits-all solution.
+Feel free to write your own solution, for example using lenses and other functional utilities.

 ```typescript
 import React, { FC, useReducer } from 'react';